dx7er/portfolio/data/authors/default.md

 ## Projects

+- [**CY243-L**](https://github.com/theflash2k/CY243-L) - All the lab manuals, tasks and their solutions for the course CY243 - Penetration Testing along with a Teacher's manual for Lab Setup will be kept here.
 - [**Raidware**](https://github.com/theflash2k/Raidware) - A Complete Command and Control (C2) Framework capable of generating payloads for all the major operating systems i.e. Windows, Linux and macOS.
 This was developed as the Final Year Project for my Bachelors degree.
 - [**SillyRAT**](https://github.com/hash3liZer/SillyRAT) - This was developed with [Shameer Kashif](https://shameerkashif.me/) (a dear friend of mine) as a part of our OOP Course Project.
 It is a cross-platform Remote Access Trojan capable of performing stealth operations and AV Evasion written originally in C++ and ported to Python.
 - [**bRAT**](https://github.com/theflash2k/brat) - A C++ based cross-platform Remote Access Trojan capable of performing stealth operations and AV Evasion.
 (Deprecated and left out)